chainguard-dev/terraform-infra-common/README.md

-# terraform-infra-common-staging
+# terraform-cloudrun-glue
-Staging repository for chainguard-dev/terraform-infra-common so we don't accidentally exfill mono
+A repository containing a collection of "glue" modules for encapsulating common Cloud Run patterns.